williford/daniel-tiger-prime-videos/episodes.md

+Links to Amazon Prime Video - May Require Subscription to PBS Kids

+Times linked to second episode may be approximate.

 Season 1
 ========
-* "Daniel's Birthday"	Today is Daniel's birthday and he, his mother, Katerina Kittycat, and O the Owl go to Baker Aker's bakery to pick out his cake.
+* "[Daniel's Birthday](https://www.amazon.com/gp/video/detail/B009C47CM4/ref=stream_prime_hd_ep?autoplay=1&t=0)" - Today is Daniel's birthday and he, his mother, Katerina Kittycat, and O the Owl go to Baker Aker's bakery to pick out his cake.
 A bumpy ride home on Trolley smashes it, but it still tastes good.
-* "Daniel's Picnic"	The rain ruins Daniel, Prince Wednesday, and Miss Elaina's picnic until they decide to have it indoors.
+* "[Daniel's Picnic](https://www.amazon.com/gp/video/detail/B009C47CM4/ref=stream_prime_hd_ep?autoplay=1&t=780)" - The rain ruins Daniel, Prince Wednesday, and Miss Elaina's picnic until they decide to have it indoors.
 * "Daniel Visits School"	Daniel is nervous about going to school for the first time.
 He helps Teacher Harriet check on things before school gets started.
 * "Daniel Visits the Doctor"	Daniel is anxious about getting a checkup at the doctor's office.
 * "Daniel's Babysitter"	Prince Tuesday babysits Daniel and they have fun in a homemade jungle.
 September 4, 2012